 It is the responsibility of the employee, in appropriate cases, to talk with his or her manager first, before involving other parties.
-In the event that the employee and the manager cannot work out a mutually satisfactory solution, or if the employee cannot discuss the matter with his or her manager, the employee is encouraged to inform a Human Resources Consultant (HRC) of the situation.
+In the event that the employee and the manager cannot work out a mutually satisfactory solution, or if the employee cannot discuss the matter with his or her manager, the employee is encouraged to inform an IS&T Human Resources Consultant (HRC) of the situation.
 The HRC, the employee, and the manager will work together to try to resolve the problem.

 It is the manager's role to listen to employee concerns and attempt to build and support an environment conducive to an open exchange of information.
 An open two-way communication process is essential for positive employee relations.
-If an issue or concern cannot be resolved between the manager and the employee, the manager or employee should contact an HR Consultant.
+If an issue or concern cannot be resolved between the manager and the employee, the manager or employee should contact an IS&T HR Consultant.

 HRCs are both an employee's and a manager's primary contact for all employment-related issues.

-IS&T recognizes the importance of a good working relationship between managers and staff members.
+IS&T recognizes the importance of a good working relationship between managers and staff.
 Employees and managers should make a special effort to deal with concerns at a local level.
-In the event that the employee or the manager cannot resolve the situation, or it would not be appropriate to raise the concern with the manager initially, the employee should consult an HRC who will assist the employee and the manager in resolving the issue.
+In the event that an employee or manager cannot resolve the situation, or it would not be appropriate to raise the concern with the manager initially, the employee should consult an HRC who will assist the employee and the manager in resolving the issue.
 If the HRC's attempts are unsuccessful, he or she may, at his or her discretion, enlist the aid of a senior manager or director to assist in resolving the issue.
 Generally, adherence to this process should result in the resolution of any issue.
 All involved should attempt to find a mutually satisfactory solution to the problem.